joshbegley/nyt-latest/previous.md

 `The attack appeared to be the deadliest in Beirut in more than a year of fighting between Israel and Hezbollah.`\
 https://nytimes.com/video/world/middleeast/100000009755984/lebanon-israel-hezbollah.html

-**Harris Town Hall Shows Her Straining for a Tough Empathy on Immigration**\
+**Harris Walks Fine Line on Immigration at Univision Town Hall**\
-`The Univision event in Las Vegas featured emotional questions from voters on health care, the economy and the border — and displayed the fine lines Kamala Harris is trying to walk.`\
+`The event in Las Vegas featured emotional questions from voters on health care and the economy — and displayed the balance Kamala Harris is seeking on tough border rules and paths to citizenship.`\
 https://nytimes.com/2024/10/10/us/politics/harris-univision-town-hall-immigration.html

 **Dire Hurricane Warnings Got Floridians’ Attention, Saving Lives**\